rsmod/rsmod/doc/quirks.md

 This means that calling `delay(1)` will delay the player by 1 tick, not 2.
 `delay(0)` will not delay the player at all.
 - Mention the purpose of each api submodule (in a README within api module).
+- Inconsistency in OpLocHandler debug message vs. LocUInteractions debug message.
+This comes down to the packet handler not having the detailed view of the multiloc based on the player's vars.
+Meanwhile, OpLocU (as well as OpNpcU) are handled at the "content-level" due to how they were changed from being individual packets.
+The content-level scripts are exposed to the "visual" type for these entities.

 ## Types
 ```